 iv.
 Whether all relevant information was available at the time of the original hearing.

 b.
 If the student fails to follow through with the above outlined process, the appeal opportunity will be forfeited.

 c.
 Associate Provost and Dean of Student Affairs Decision: After reviewing the Hearing Committee’s written decision, along with the written appeal from the student, the Associate Provost and Dean of Student Affairs shall have five (5) business days to render a written decision to the student.
-The Dean of Student Affairs decision shall be final, binding and mailed to the student by first-class mail.
+The Dean of Student Affairs decision shall be final, binding and emailed to student’s GRCC email address.

 Interpretation and Revision

-- Any question of interpretation or application of the Student Code shall be referred to the Associate Provost and Dean of Student Affairs or his or her designee for final determination.
+a.
+Any question of interpretation or application of the Student Code shall be referred to the Associate Provost and Dean of Student Affairs or their designee for final determination.

 i.
 Revised 7/15/2010